iwismer/rusty-timer/README.md

 ### Running

     USAGE:
-        streamer [OPTIONS] <reader_ip>
+    streamer [FLAGS] [OPTIONS] <reader_ip>

     FLAGS:
         -h, --help        Prints help information
-        -V, --version    Prints version information
+        -B, --buffer      Buffer the output.
+Use if high CPU use in encountered -V, --version     Prints version information

     OPTIONS:
+        -b, --bibchip <bibchip>            The bib-chip file
-        -f, --file <file>    The file to output the reads to -p, --port <port>    The port of the local machine to listen for connections [default: 10001]
+        -f, --file <file>                  The file to output the reads to -P, --ppl <participants>           The .ppl participant file -p, --port <port>                  The port of the local machine to bind to [default: 10001] -r, --reader-port <reader-port>    The port of the reader to connect to [default: 10000]

     ARGS:
         <reader_ip>    The IP address of the reader to connect to